annitya/roc-completion/readme.md

 Roc Plugin
 ==========
 This plugin Rocks!
 Hue, hue, hue!
-No but seriously, it does!
+No, but seriously, it does!

 Installation
 ------------